Iheanacho and Ndidi frustrated as Norwich City hold title-chasing Leicester City | Goal.com

 Emi Buendia slipped the ball through to an unmarked Pukki who made his run into the penalty area before beating Kasper Schmeichel in goal.

-It took Brendan Rodgers’ men 12 minutes to even the score as Tim Krul turned the ball into his own net from Jamie Vardy's header.
+It took Brendan Rodgers’ men 12 minutes to even scores as Krul turned the ball into his own net.

-In the second half, Norwich City put up a solid defensive display to deny the Foxes maximum points and it is a major setback for their title aspirations.
+In the second-half, Norwich City put up a solid defensive display to deny the Foxes maximum points which was a setback for their title aspiration.

-While Ndidi was on parade for the entire duration of the match, his compatriot Iheanacho lasted for 39 minutes before making way for Demarai Gray.
+Iheanacho lasted for 39 minutes before making way for Demarai Gray.
+Before then, he contributed 1 shot and 23 touches with a passing accuracy of 81 percent.

 Following the goal, #lcfc have made a change.#LeiNor pic.twitter.com/2t59ofeeTR— Leicester City (@LCFC) December 14, 2019

-They travel to Goodison Park for Wednesday’s English League Cup fixture against Everton before trying Manchester City for size at the Etihad Stadium on Saturday.
+They travel to Goodison Park for Wednesday’s English League Cup fixture versus Everton before trying Manchester City for size at the Etihad Stadium on Saturday.